Our club is proud to support projects focused on community service, youth services, and international service. Keep reading to learn more.

 |Camp is always memorable; the unique qualities of each camper makes all the difference in the type of memories each camper takes home.|

-This year, the camp will be held during June 28 – July 3rd time period.
 RYLA is an important part of our Club’s Youth Services program.
-Our members will serve as Program Director and Medical Director, will assist with registration.
+Our members will serve as Program Director and Medical Director, and will assist with registration.

 How Can You Participate?

-We currently need drivers to take campers home after camp on July 3rd.
-We also may need servers for one of the many meals prepared by the RYLA staff and assist in doing dishes and cleaning up after the meal.
+We often need drivers to take campers home after camp.
+We also usually need servers for one of the many meals prepared by the RYLA staff and assist in doing dishes and cleaning up after the meal.
 The Rotarian volunteers serve over 2,500 meals to campers, counselors and staff during the camp.
 Because of the volunteers, the District is able to keep the cost of the camp to a reasonable rate and allow more Rotary Clubs to participate.
-Come Down and See What Everyone is Raving About!!!

 Adopt a Clinic in Guatemala